muhark/muhark.github.io/_posts/2021-03-22-hello-world.md

 - A _lot_ of web-scraping.
 - Deploy MariaDB and PostgreSQL databases on local and remote machines for large datasets (100+ tables, 10 million+ rows).

 I don't mean to claim that the computational tools are necessary for academics, but they certainly expand the realm of what is possible for an individual research with close to no budget.
-The obstacle, however, is that investing in and learning the skills to achieve any of these things takes time and energy, which could be spent on substantive research instead.
+The obstacle, however, is that learning the skills to achieve any of these things is an investment of time and energy, which could be spent on substantive research instead.

 I'm a strong believer in collaboration and efficiency, and I hope that some day our discipline could resemble the lab-based organization of the hard sciences, but until that happens we will all have to learn to be our own IT and data science (DS) division.